-This particular area of discussion, although applicable to a large majority of business professionals out there, is principally important in the consulting realm because a consultant’s office space is ever changing and the assuring factor of consistency is removed from the equation especially when regularly being assigned to shorter projects.
-A consultant could have upwards of 12 different clients, in a 12 month span, resulting in 12 different and unique workspaces in just one year.
+This particular area of discussion, although applicable to a large majority of business professionals out there, is principally important in the consulting realm because a consultant’s office space is ever-changing and the assuring factor of consistency is removed from the equation, especially when regularly being assigned to shorter projects.
+A consultant could have upwards of 12 different clients in a 12-month span, resulting in 12 unique workspaces in just one year.
 Additionally, there seems to be a culturally based assumption that these types of environmental stressors do not affect the more seasoned professionals in the field.
-A true “road warrior” has learned how to rise above it is often said.
+It is often said that a true “road warrior” has learned how to rise above it.
 But is this really the case?
 This inquiry is not meant to cast a shadow of a doubt on the fact that working in shared workspaces both periodically and intentionally is a very valuable collaborative tool that should be utilized in most professions.
 Rather this line of questioning is geared towards the group of individuals that are subjected to continually working in open office workspaces regardless of the task or end goal at hand.
 This group consists of business professionals who 1) are aware of their struggles with this environment, 2) assume this environment is working fine for them but are unknowingly underperforming and creating more work after hours and 3) are immune to the effects of this environment.
 Based on both experience and research, it appears the number of individuals in the first two categories heavily outweigh the last, making this a very relevant topic for most.

 Job stress is not only an epidemic but also extremely costly.
 According to The American Institute of Stress, stress carries a “price tag” of over $300 billion each year in the United States alone.1 It does not require much of a leap to draw the conclusions on how the new norm of the open office workspace is contributing to that figure.
 A research study conducted by Jungsoo Kim and Richard de Dear at the University of Sydney determined that “[d]istraction by noise and loss of privacy were identified as the major causes of workspace dissatisfaction in open-plan office layouts.”2 In response to probably the most commonly purported benefit of open office spaces, being ease of collaboration, the study concluded “…overall workspace satisfaction due to the positive impact of ease of interaction in open-plan office layouts failed to offset the decrements by negative impacts of noise and privacy.
 This implies that even though occupants are satisfied with interactions in open-plan layout, their overall workspace satisfaction will eventually [decrease] unless a certain level of privacy and acoustical quality are provided. ”3 Kim and de Dear made sure to note in their study that the other existing research available also “…consistently identifies noise and lack of privacy as the key sources of dissatisfaction in open-plan office layouts.”4 “[S]tudies based on either occupant surveys and laboratory experiment report that noise, in particular irrelevant but audible and intelligible speech from co-workers, disturbs and negatively effects individual performance on tasks requiring cognitive processing.”5 Additionally, “[t]he loss of productivity due to noise distraction estimated by self-rated waste of working time was doubled in open-offices compared to private offices, and the tasks requiring complex verbal process were more likely to be disturbed than relatively simple or routine tasks.”6